How to create a remote assessment

-Most education and assessment will still be online in the current academic year.
-This page contains advice on how to switch your assessment to remote in 2020/21.
+This page contains advice on how to create remote assessments/the remote part of hybrid exams.
 Follow the steps in the reading list below.

 Table of contents and links to related pages